 London’s Crystal Palace was built for the Great Exhibition of the Works of Industry of All Nations, 1851.
 It has been called proto-modern architecture, and was widely imitated in elsewhere.
-But at the time, its design was problematic.
+But its design was problematic.
 Pugin called it a glass-monster, Carlyle a big glass soap bubble and Ruskin a conservatory.
 Ruskin's label was closest to the truth: the building had been designed by Joseph Paxton, using his experience in building a large green house for the Duke of Devonshire.
 In this building, cast-iron structure, pre-fabricated units and a glass curtain wall were tested out.

 Crystal Palace, interior